+For many financial institutions (e.g., online banks) the only way to deposit a check is through paper mail and remote check deposit.
 Depositing a check through mail takes several days and there’s always the risk that the check is lost.

-Mobile check deposit has been extremely beneficial to customers of online banks — and all other financial institutions — since checks can deposited from wherever their phones have an Internet connection.
+Mobile check deposit has been extremely beneficial to customers of online banks -- and all other financial institutions -- since checks can deposited from wherever their phones have an Internet connection.
 Additionally, some online banks also allow customers to upload photos (such as scanned images) of checks to deposit remotely.

 Cash, on the other hand, has always been a problem point for financial institutions that lack physical locations.

-Although it may not be the most common ATM transaction in today’s digitally-focused world, cash deposits are still a reality in consumer banking.
+Although it may not be the most common ATM transaction in a digitally-focused world, cash deposits are still a reality in consumer banking.
 Offering the ability to deposit cash will further blur the lines that separate online banking and traditional banking.

 Deposit-taking capabilities through the Allpoint ATM network doesn’t just mark an evolution in online banking, it also affects Americans who conduct their finances with small community banks and credit unions.